-Damien is a partner with particular expertise in tax disputes based in the Firm’s Brisbane office.
-Damien was a former partner at Ernst and Young law where he was head of the firms Queensland tax disputes practice.
-Damien advises on all aspects of Australian and Queensland revenue disputes as well as complex cross border tax investigations, tax litigation, management of raids by revenue authorities and strategic discussions with tax authorities.
-More recently Damien has been practicing in his own specialised tax disputes and litigation firm.
+Damien has particular expertise in tax disputes and is based in the Firm’s Brisbane office.
+A former partner at Ernst and Young law he led the firms Queensland tax disputes practice.
+He advises on all aspects of Australian and State revenue disputes as well as complex cross border tax investigations, tax litigation, management of raids by revenue authorities and strategic discussions with tax authorities.
+More recently Damien has practiced in his own specialised tax disputes and litigation firm.

-He is one of the leading advisors and his firm was recently recommended by Doyle’s guide as one of the leading tax litigation firms.
+He is recognised as one of the leading tax advisors and prior to joining with Holding Redlich the firm (Bourke Legal) was recommended by Doyle’s guide as one of the leading tax litigation firms.

 He has recently been involved in successful payroll tax litigation against the Queensland revenue authorities.
 He is a leading authority on trusts and has had considerable success in both the Federal and High court in this area.